 Donald Guloien is President and Chief Executive Officer of Manulife Financial Corporation.
-A 31-year company veteran, he is a member of the Board of Directors and Chair of the Company’s Executive Committee.
+A 33-year company veteran, he is a member of the Board of Directors and Chair of the Company’s Executive Committee.

 Mr. Guloien has been named International Business Executive of the Year by the Canadian Chamber of Commerce, and awarded The Queen Elizabeth II Diamond Jubilee medal.
+Mr. Guloien is Chair of the Canadian Life and Health Insurance Association.
 He is a recipient of the Arbor Award for his contributions to the University of Toronto.
 He is a member of the Mayor of Shanghai's International Business Leaders' Advisory Council (IBLAC), the Canadian Council of Chief Executives, and the World Presidents' Organization.
-Mr. Guloien is a Director of the Canadian Life and Health Insurance Association and the Geneva Association.
+He is a Director of the Geneva Association.

 Before being appointed to his current role in 2009, Mr. Guloien served as Chief Investment Officer, where he was recognized as a leading global investment executive.
 He was responsible for Manulife's worldwide investment operations, and led the significant growth of Manulife Asset Management, a global leader in wealth management services, including retail mutual funds, pension funds, and endowments.
 During that period, he also led the integration of Manulife’s investment operations with those of John Hancock in 2004, creating one of the strongest global investment management franchises in the industry.